galarragas/spray-funnel/README.md

 ### Using AKKA Extensions

-This mechanism allows the same throtteling channel to be shared by different pipelines, thus allowing to limit the throughput of an application talking with destinations shared by different client classes or traits.
+This mechanism allows the same throttling channel to be shared by different pipelines, thus allowing to limit the throughput of an application talking with destinations shared by different client classes or traits.

 To enable this feature you need to create an AKKA extension.
 This is very simple and is just a matter of implementing